 The spirit of the zine and DIY maker-culture collides with exquisite taste in this sunny storefront gallery with basement on Ludlow Street.

 Louis Shannon is the great, great-grandson of Matisse (though that’s arguably the least interesting thing about him).
-And he grew up around artists in Tribeca.
-So it's unsurprising that he has an eye.
+Having grown up around artists in Tribeca, it’s unsurprising that he has an eye.
 Entrance started in 2011 with a group of artist friends in the cellar of the Ludlow Street location as Luck You Collective.
-It morphed into Entrance in 2017 when Louis took over the storefront lease above the cellar with the mission of showcasing artists making their debut.
+It morphed into its current iteration in 2017 when Louis took over the storefront lease above the cellar with the mission of showcasing artists making their debut.
 In 2024, he added a sculpture center in Red Hook as an outdoor extension of the gallery.

 Want to know where art is headed next?
 Here are the ones to watch.